Skip to Content

 This Bangkok blog post wouldn’t be complete without a visit to one of the many rooftop bars.

-Innovative cocktails and its elegant ambience (there’s a smart casual dress code in place) are what make Sky Bar at Lebua [1055 Si Lom, Khwaeng Silom] such a hit among tourists and locals alike, and of course, those views!
-From the Sky Bar you have a spellbinding view of the city of Bangkok, which is incredible both at daytime and after dark.
-Even better, come at sunset!
+Innovative cocktails and its elegant ambience (there’s a smart casual dress code in place) are what make Sky Bar at Lebua such a hit among tourists and locals alike, and of course, those views!

-Average price of a cocktail: $15-20
+Average price of a cocktail: $15-20.

 Day 3 | Grand Palace, Markets, and a Night Food Tour

-You are now on the last day of your 3-day trip to Bangkok, and it only makes sense that you leave the city with a heart full of memories, a relaxed body, and a bag full of amazing souvenirs.
+You are now on the last leg of your 3-day trip to Bangkok, and it only makes sense that you leave the city with a heart full of memories, a relaxed body, and a bag full of amazing souvenirs.

 9 AM: Visit the Grand Palace

-Keeping the most opulent for last, your weekend in Bangkok isn’t complete until you have explored the majestic corners of the Grand Palace.
-The official residence of the royal family since 1782, Grand Palace, spread over approximately 218,400 square meters, is located on the banks of the glistening Chao Phraya River and is made up of numerous buildings, halls, garden spaces with pavilion, and courtyards.
+The official residence of the royal family since 1782, Grand Palace, spread over approximately 218,400 square meters, is located on the banks of the glistening Chao Phraya River.
+The palace is made up of numerous buildings, halls, garden spaces with pavilion, and courtyards.

-Holding within itself a history over two centuries, the Grand Palace is also home to the Temple of the Emerald Buddha, or Wat Phra Kaew.
 While a part of it is now a museum and is open to the common public, some parts of the palace are still used for official proceedings by the government and the royal families.

 Considered as the most sacred site in the entire country, the Grand Palace follows a strict dress code – no tank tops, see-through dresses, bare feet, or bare shoulders, and they don’t allow scarves to cover up, so bring some long-sleeve t-shirt and long pants with you.

-Grand Palace Opening Hours: 8.30am to 3.30pm
+Grand Palace Opening Hours: 8.30 AM to 3.30 PM.

-Grand Palace Entrance Fee: 500 Baht
+Grand Palace Entrance Fee: 500 Baht.

 12.30 PM: It’s Time to Shop!

 For those of you who don’t already know, Thailand, especially Bangkok, is noted for the hundreds and thousands of shopping opportunities it presents to everyone, whether you are a luxury shopper or a budget one.
-Shopping in the city is a 24-hour event meaning that you can shop here irrespective of the time of the day.

 But for something totally different, time your visit to the city over a weekend so you can attend the largest market in Thailand, the Chatuchak Weekend Market.